-The contents of this field should be sufficient to identify both the company and the particular portfolio.
+• The contents of this field should be sufficient to identify both the company and the particular portfolio.

-• The entire contents of this field should be blanks.
+• The entire contents of this field should be blank.

-6. CAIS Version Indicator
+6. Standard Industry Reporting Format Version Indicator

 Starting byte: 82

 Ending byte: 89

 Character type: Alphanumeric

-Example: CAIS2007
+Example: SIRFV1

+Position: Left justified with following blanks

-- The word CAIS Should be supplied in capitals. - Only "CAIS2004", "CAIS2006" and "CAIS2007" is currently valid in this field, anything else will be reported as an error. - The contents of this field should fill the 8 bytes available.
+- The word SIRF should be supplied in capitals. - Only "SIRFV1" is currently valid in this field, anything else will be reported as an error. - Blanks should be used for the remainder of the field.